Intelligent Transportation Systems Using External Infrastructure: A Literature Survey

 \section{Discussion}

-The Intelligent Transportation Systems which use infrastructure offer great potential and possibility to support connected and autonomous driving.
-To fulfill this future use cases, the sensors and services of ITS becomes more demanding and more complex.
-To achieve political acceptance, the ITS must also be taken privacy and security aspects into account.
-Based on the mentioned literature survey, we investigate and discuss 1.) the trend of the general purpose of ITS, 2.) the necessary sensor setup, 3.) existing value-added services already exist, and where is there still a need for research?
+Intelligent transportation systems using external infrastructure offer great potential and the possibility to advance connected and autonomous driving.
+To provide these future uses, the sensors, and services of ITS are becoming more demanding and complex.
+To achieve political acceptance, the ITS must also take privacy and security aspects into account.
+Based on the presented literature survey, the following research questions are identified: 1.)
+What is the general purpose trend of ITS?
+2.)
+What is the necessary sensor setup?
+3.)
+Which value-added services already exist, and where is there still a need for research?
 4.)
 Which non-functional requirements for ITS have to be considered?
 These questions have not yet been adequately answered, and so we would like to discuss them in this section.